 Doctors and patients should be working in partnership – both with their own responsibilities.
 For example, the patient needs to communicate their symptoms and medical history honestly, while the doctor needs to ensure the patient is fully informed on the proposed treatment or management plan.
 Whilst doctors clearly cannot be expected to ensure compliance with every patient, a ‘reasonable’ system should be in place to ensure delivery of high quality healthcare.
 All decisions should be made jointly, including when and why the patient should return.

 A patient of course has the right to refuse any investigation or treatment as long as they have the capacity to do so.
 The reasons for such refusal should be explored if possible and clearly documented.
+A doctor should also explain the risks arising from the patient’s decision to enable decisions to be made from a fully informed position.

 In cases similar to the case example above, the patient’s contributory negligence can be argued in defence of the doctor.
 If a claim is being litigated in court, ultimately it is for the court to decide if there was any negligence on the part of the doctor and what (if any) contributory negligence there was on the part of the patient.